mechwii/mechwii/README.md

 # 👋 Hey there!
 Welcome to my GitHub profile!
-I'm Mhammedev, a passionate student in Computer Science and a versatile Fullstack Developer. 🚀
+I'm Mechwii, a passionate student in Computer Science and a versatile Fullstack Developer. 🚀

 ## 🔭 What I'm currently working on: